 Investment in talent development is crucial

-Paradoxically, India’s availability of low-cost labour disincentivises technology investments in general, and automation capex in particular.
-For instance, US factories utilise a ratio of 189 robots per 10 000 workers.
+Paradoxically, India’s availability of low-cost labor disincentivizes technology investments in general, and automation capex in particular.
+For instance, US factories utilize a ratio of 189 robots per 10 000 workers.
 China’s is 68.
 India’s number is three.4

 Yet the nation’s huge population – over half aged below 25 and two-thirds younger than 35 – represents, potentially, a powerful available talent resource.
 Some 300 million people will enter India’s workforce in the two decades ahead, generating an employment pool of 1.1 billion – greater than the US and Western Europe combined.